Trails & Vistas mission is to create community by celebrating the arts and nature.

 We are collaborators!

 Founded in 2004, Trails & Vistas has grown to offer Art Hikes, Art in Nature Field Trips, World Concert, and community art/dance workshops.
-Trails & Vistas is a 501(c)(3) non-profit organization partnered with several Truckee/Tahoe non-profit organizations, The Truckee Donner Land Trust, Inner Rhythms Dance Theatre, Nevada State Parks, Lake Tahoe Shakespeare Festival, Arts in Wellness, For Goodness Sake, North Tahoe Arts and KidZone Museum.
-As partners we believe this art event not only strengthens the ties between environment organization and local arts organizations in the Lake Tahoe region, but also increases participants' commitment to building a stronger community and environmental stewardship through the celebration of the environment through the arts.
+Trails & Vistas is a 501(c)(3) non-profit organization partnered with several Truckee/Tahoe non-profit organizations, Arts in Wellness, The Truckee Donner Land Trust, Inner Rhythms Dance Theatre, Lake Tahoe Nevada State Parks, Lake Tahoe Shakespeare Festival, For Goodness Sake.

 Truckee Donner Land Trust